Loved ones remember mother whose death remains under investigation

 “In the beginning yes, I was holding out hope,” said Hagerty’s long-time friend Misty Reeder.

-Christmas morning, when Hagerty’s children didn’t get a phone call, Reeder became concerned.
+When Hagerty’s children didn’t get a phone call on Christmas morning, Reeder became concerned.

 “I knew it was not good,” Reeder said.
 “I just felt it.”